gaofengShi/NextworkAzureSummerProject/README.md

 The website called The Honest-Feedback is to collectiong feedback from the employees. \
 There are four basic goals:
 1. Account goal:
-   - IAM for personal use.
+   - IAM for the project.
-   - MFA for root user.
+   - MFA for the project.
-   - Billing alerts.
+   - Billing alerts of this project.
 2. Web Hosting:
    - Deploy a VM host simple static "Honest-Feedback Coming Soon" web page.
    - Apply snapshot of VM to deploy a new VM.